dentarg/auth0-blog/_posts/2017-09-17-is-typescript-good-for-nodejs-apps-sure.markdown

 ### Middlewares

 Whenever we want to act on a request before it reaches a controller, we can create a [`Middleware`](http://docs.nestjs.com/middlewares).
 On Nest.js, middlewares are classes that implement the [`NestMiddleware` interface](https://github.com/nestjs/nest/blob/master/src/common/interfaces/middlewares/nest-middleware.interface.ts) and that are decorated with `@Middleware()`.
-This interface expects us to define a concrete implementation of the `resolve` method to return a [Express middleware](https://expressjs.com/en/guide/writing-middleware.html): `(req, res, next) => void`.
+This interface expects us to define a concrete implementation of the `resolve` method to return an [Expressjs middleware](https://expressjs.com/en/guide/writing-middleware.html): `(req, res, next) => void`.

 Below we can see an example of a middleware that enables [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Origin):